polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 ---
-title: Build a Local Blockchain
+title: Build a Local Solochain
 description: Learn to compile and launch a local blockchain node using Polkadot-SDK.
 Build, run, and interact with a pre-configured node template.
 ---

-# Build a Local Blockchain
+# Build a Local Solochain

 ## Introduction